dylanlucko/bayesian_dynamic_factor_model/Code_Modeling/Running on Cluster Computer/README.txt

 4. -o ==> Add an output file
 5. -e ==> Add an error file
 6. module load R ==> if R is not loaded on your compute cluster

+# Final Notes

+1. To stop a job that you began, use the command 'bkill <jobid> (Bash Kill)
+2. To check the status of all running jobs, use the command bjobs (Bash Jobs)